Mahany93/Kubernetes-Installation/README.md

-# **Deploy Zammad - Help Desk and Ticket System on K8s Cluster**
+# **Deploy Kubernetes on Ubuntu using Bash Scripts**
 >This was tested on Ubuntu 24.04 LTS .

 ### Prerequisites.
 > - Two Ubuntu 24.04 VMs with static IP addresses for Kubernetes Master and worker nodes.
 In my scenario I named them ***"k8s-m01.home.local"*** for the Master and ***"k8s-w01.home.local"*** for the Worker node.

-## Deploy Zammad using bash scripts.
+## Deploy Kubernetes on Ubuntu using Bash Scriptss.
 First we need to run the script "rename-server.sh" to rename both ubuntu servers and add localhost entry to /etc/hosts\
 >Note: This step will be applied on both ***"k8s-m01.home.local"*** and ***"k8s-w01.home.local"***

 ```
-1. mkdir /zammadSource && cd /zammadSource
+1. mkdir /k8sSource && cd /k8sSource
-2. Copy the script "rename-server.sh" to the directory /zammadSource.
+2. Copy the script "rename-server.sh" to the directory /k8sSource.
 3. Make the script executable:
     chmod +x rename-server.sh
 4. Run the script with the new hostname as an argument: